raghaji/SpellNumberExcel_IN/README.md

 # SpellNumberExcel_IN
 This VB code for spell number in indian number method.
-You need to import this module in MS Excel VB.
-1.Download the VB.bas file.
+You need to import this module in MS Excel VB.\n 1.Download the VB.bas file.\n
 2.Open excel File.
 3. Press Alt + F11.It will open Visual Basic.
 4. File > Import